 More information on Rates and Charges is available by opening the Why Pay Rates pdf below.

 Rate payments can be made via the following methods:

 Please note: All credit card payments will incur a 0.8% processing fee.

 - Online - Post BillPay (using VISA or MasterCard*)Phone - Australia Post on 131819 (using VISA or MasterCard*)

 - BPAY - through your participating financial institution from your cheque or savings account.

 - In person at any branch of Australia Post.
 Phone - Council's Customer Service on 9748 9999 - (using VISA or MasterCard*)

 - Direct Debit - complete application form and return to Council.

 - Commonwealth Bank branches (regardless of whether or not you are a customer.)
 Complete the details on the Bank Deposit Slip at the bottom of the rate notice.
 The bank will stamp Ratepayer's Copy and return it to you as a receipt.
-Cheque made payable to Strathfield Council and crossed NOT NEGOTIABLE with original deposit slip in reusable envelope supplied to GPO Box 4692 SYDNEY NSW 2001.
+Cheques made payable to Strathfield Council and crossed NOT NEGOTIABLE can be sent with the original deposit slip to PO Box 120 Strathfield NSW 2135.